To Rome with love: Off the beaten path

 Get out of town and see what the surrounding neighbourhoods have to offer

-One of the places that was top of my list to visit this time around was the wonderful Quartiere Coppedè, a neighbourhood designed by the experimental architect Gino Coppedè in 1919 and completed in 1926.
+Top of my list to visit this time around is the wonderful Quartiere Coppedè, a neighbourhood designed by the experimental architect Gino Coppedè in 1919 and completed in 1926.
 This is a neighbourhood like no other in Rome with fifteen of his fantastical buildings spread across five streets, his eclectic style given full rein here to do as he wished.
 And he did.
 This is no-holds-barred architecture at its finest: a wild and whimsical mix of styles from Art Nouveau to Byzantine to Medieval.
-This is the main entrance to the area: through the arch (at the junction of Via Dora and Via Tagliamento) onto Piazza Mincio, the heart of the neighbourhood.
+The main entrance to the area is through the arch (at the junction of Via Dora and Via Tagliamento) onto Piazza Mincio, the heart of the neighbourhood.
 Look up as you walk beneath the arch: the iron chandelier which hangs above is exquisitely beautiful, decorated with organic Art Nouveau-style tendrils and seahorse motifs.

 Through the arch lies a fairy-tale world for you to explore.
 At the centre of the Piazza is the truly brilliant Fountain of the Frogs with a series of frogs and figures spurting water in the basin below.
 It will definitely put a big smile on your face.

-On one side you'll see the Fairy Houses which were my favourites of all.
-What’s so wonderful is that these are apartments, not public buildings, homes to the inhabitants of Rome though apparently the waiting lists for potential buyers or renters are quite long, as you can imagine.
-Completely different in style to the apartments at the arch, these have Moorish and Classical detailing, terracotta-coloured buildings with painted scenes on the walls, one of which is inscribed Firenza Bella, or beautiful Florence, the city of his birth.
+On one side you'll see the Fairy Houses: these are apartments, not public buildings, homes to the inhabitants of Rome though apparently the waiting lists for potential buyers or renters are quite long, as you can imagine.
+Completely different in style to the apartments at the arch, they have Moorish and Classical detailing, terracotta-coloured buildings with painted scenes on the walls, one of which is inscribed Firenza Bella, or beautiful Florence, the city of his birth.
 You'll also see snakes, strange birds and animals, geometric designs and Byzantine-style mosaics.
-An absolute mish-mash of styles and I loved it.
+An absolute mish-mash of styles and I love it.

 On the other side is the Palazzo del Ragno (Palace of the Spider), marked as so by the giant Art Deco spider motif above the main door.